OTA Accreditation & Program Outcomes

 Students may be admitted to CMU to complete general education and OTA prerequisite courses.
-Trinity may enroll students in the OTA program once the program receives Candidacy Status from the Accreditation Council for Occupational Therapy Education (ACOTE).
+CMU may enroll students in the OTA program once the program receives Candidacy Status from the Accreditation Council for Occupational Therapy Education (ACOTE).

 |Graduation Year||Students Entering / Graduating||Graduation Rates||NBCOT % Passing|

 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Students must complete all graduation and fieldwork requirements in a timely manner.
 Students are required to complete Level II fieldwork within 18 months following completion of the didactic portion of the program.

 Additional information can be obtained from Accreditation Council for Occupational Therapy (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number is (301) 652-AOTA and the website is www.acoteonline.org.